sazzadcsedu/BanglaBioMed/README.md

 # BanglaBioMed

-UPDATE: A larger version with over 11000 entities added.
+UPDATE: A larger version (annotated_entity_11000_V0.txt) with over 11000 entities added.
+Use the new version.

 ****** OLD Version ********